sarahgoodwin93/wild-swim-scotland/README.md

 # Introduction

-Wild Swim Scotland is a site for the staff members of Wild Swim Scotland to let their community know about the upcoming wild swims that are happening around Scotland, and for users to sign up for a swim, view their upcoming swims and connect with each other through reviews.
+Wild Swim Scotland is a site for the community of wild swimmers within Scotland to connect and to organise group swim.
+The staff users will post upcoming swims so that their community can sign up for a swim, view their upcoming swims and connect with each other through reviews.

-The site is aimed at the wild swimming community of Scotland and hopes to help build a sense of community for these lovers of the cold!
+The site is aimed at all wild swimmers around Scotland and hopes to help build a sense of community for these lovers of the cold!

 [Live Site Here](https://wild-swim-scotland-47f727d45ac1.herokuapp.com/ "take you to the Wild Swim Deployed Page")